Grimes: Influences

+Grimes has said that Panda Bear's 2007 album Person Pitch "jumpstarted" her mind.
+She explains, "Up until that point I had basically only made weird atonal drone music, with no sense of songwriting.
+I barely understood anything about music ...
+But suddenly all music clicked into place and seemed so simple and easy.
+I was pretty much able to spontaneously write songs immediately after listening to this album once."

-Her work has been likened to various artists, including Björk, Julianna Barwick, Siouxsie Sioux, and Enya.
-She has stated that she loves British rock bands like Bring Me the Horizon and Foals.
-She was described by Tastemakers Magazine as an "alien love-child of Aphex Twin and ABBA".
-While making her third studio album, Grimes was listening to Aphex Twin, Black Dice, Dungeon Family, Michael Jackson, New Edition, Outkast, Nine Inch Nails, Burial, TLC, Mariah Carey and stated "I'm into the really caustic beats, the kind of sharp drum and bass kind of stuff.
+While making Visions, Grimes was listening to Aphex Twin, Black Dice, Dungeon Family, Michael Jackson, New Edition, Outkast, Nine Inch Nails, Burial, TLC, Mariah Carey and stated "I'm into the really caustic beats, the kind of sharp drum and bass kind of stuff.
 Really nice vocals too, with lots of tight harmonies at the same time."

 Grimes cites Blink-182 as an influence in her Amoeba Records "What's In My Bag?" episode where she picked one of their live DVDs.
-Grimes considers Blue Hawaii "a big part of [her] family in Montreal".
-Grimes stated that Cocteau Twins are "one of the first bands I was into that was considered alternative".
-In a tweet, Grimes replied to someone saying that her recent influences were Chris Isaak, St. Vincent, and Mindless Self Indulgence.
+Grimes considers Blue Hawaii "a big part of [her] family in Montreal."
+Grimes stated that Cocteau Twins are "one of the first bands I was into that was considered alternative."
+In 2014, In a tweet, Grimes replied to someone saying that her recent influences were Chris Isaak, St. Vincent, and Mindless Self Indulgence.
 The theories of her second studio album, Halfaxa were inspired by Hildegard of Bingen.